eugeneswalker/gitlab-chart/doc/advanced/external-gitaly/external-omnibus-gitaly.md

 Configure networking and a hostname.
 Make note of the hostname/IP, and ensure it is both resolvable and reachable from your Kubernetes cluster.
 Be sure firewall policies are in place to allow traffic.

-Follow the installation instructions for [Omnibus GitLab][].
+Follow the installation instructions for [Omnibus GitLab](https://about.gitlab.com/install/#ubuntu).
 When you perform the package installation, **_do not_** provide the `EXTERNAL_URL=` value.
 We do not want automatic configuration to occur, as we'll provide a very specific configuration in the next step.

 ## Configure Omnibus GitLab